North Dakota, Montana

 Bakken Formation DUC Wells FAQs

-As of Apr 2024, the Bakken Formation had 328 DUC (Drilled but Uncompleted) wells per the EIA Drilling Productivity Report.
-This basin is no longer updated in the EIA STEO DPR, so Apr 2024 is the final published figure.
+As of Jul 2026, the Bakken Formation had 240 DUC (Drilled but Uncompleted) wells per the EIA Drilling Productivity Report (STEO Table 10a), which EIA updates monthly.

 The Bakken Formation is primarily an oil-producing region.
 Major tight oil play in the Williston Basin.
 The Bakken and underlying Three Forks formations produce light, sweet crude.